tasnaps/DrowsinessDetection/README.md

-# Video and Image Analysis using ViT / VideoMAE
+# Video analysis using VideoMAE

 This project was made for University of Eastern Finland course: Advanced Human Computer Interaction course.